davidgiven/cpm65/README.md

 `third_party/zmalloc` contains a copy of zmalloc, which is © 2024 by Ivo van Poorten and is available under the terms of the 0BSD License.
 See `third_party/zmalloc/LICENSE` for the full text.

+`third_party/lbforth` contains a port of lbForth, which is © 2014 by Leif Bruder and is released as Public Domain.